usernameserf/Mohamed-Inc/README.md

 Features:
 - Create a new user account.
-- Login as a regular user.
-- Login as an admin user and manage all accounts.
+- Access the admin panel using a single password.

-The first time you run the application it creates a default admin account with username `admin` and password `admin`.
+The first time you run the application it creates a default admin account with username `admin` and password `admin` for command line use.
+The web interface no longer has a login page and instead requires the password `258963` to access the dashboard.

 ## Running